Aluminum Christmas tree: Design

 Aluminum Christmas trees consisted of aluminum branches attached to a wooden or aluminum central pole.
 The central pole had holes drilled into at angles so when the aluminum foil branches were attached they formed a tree shape.
 The foil branches had woven aluminum "needles" as well.
 Each tree took about 15 minutes to assemble.

 The first aluminum trees could not be illuminated in the manner traditional for natural Christmas trees or other artificial trees.
 Fire safety concerns prevented lights from being strung through the tree's branches; draping electric lights through an aluminum tree could cause a short circuit.
 The common method of illumination was a floor-based "color wheel" which was placed under the tree.
 The color wheel featured various colored segments on a clear plastic wheel; when the wheel rotated a light shone through the clear plastic casting an array of colors throughout the tree's metallic branches.
 Sometimes this spectacle was enhanced by a rotating Christmas tree stand.

 Aluminum Christmas trees have been variously described as futuristic or as cast in a style which evoked the glitter of the Space Age.
 A Money magazine article published on the CNN website in 2004 called the design of aluminum Christmas trees "clever".
-The same article asserted that once the trees overcame their cultural baggage as icons of bad-taste, that aluminum Christmas trees were actually beautiful decor.
+The same writer asserted that once the trees overcame their cultural baggage as icons of bad taste, aluminum Christmas trees were actually beautiful decor.
 The Space Age-feel of the trees made them especially suited to the streamlined home decor of the time period.

 Cultural significance

 The aluminum Christmas tree was used as a symbol of the over-commercialization of Christmas in the 1965 Peanuts holiday special, A Charlie Brown Christmas.
-The program is considered a classic amongst Christmas specials, and its mention of the aluminum tree solidified the tree's legendary status while satirizing it as well.
+The program is considered a classic among Christmas specials, and its mention of the aluminum tree solidified the tree's legendary status while satirizing it as well.
 In the special, Lucy van Pelt implored Charlie Brown to get a "big, shiny aluminum tree...maybe painted pink" for the group's nativity play.
-Charlie Brown lamented the commercialization of Christmas and, in a lot surrounded by many huge aluminum trees (much larger than most aluminum trees of the era), purchased a small, scrawny natural tree on a whim instead.
+Charlie Brown lamented the commercialization of Christmas and, in a lot surrounded by many huge aluminum trees (depicted, due to limitations of the animation style, as hollow cones of sheet metal, and much larger than most aluminum trees of the era), purchased a small, scrawny natural tree on a whim instead.

 The re-emergent popularity of aluminum Christmas trees has allowed them to find their way into museum collections.
 One example is the Aluminum Christmas Tree Museum (officially known as the Aluminum Tree and Aesthetically Challenged Seasonal Ornament Museum and Research Center).
 The museum, variously located in Brevard or Asheville, North Carolina was called "campy" by Fodor's in 2009.
 The Children's Museum of Indianapolis holds a vintage aluminum Christmas tree and color wheel in its collections.
 The Wisconsin Historical Museum has held the "'Tis the Season" exhibition at least twice, featuring a collection of vintage aluminum Christmas trees.